Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

 1. Make sure you have network access to your Azure Container Registry and have an RBAC role such as ACRPush that will allow you to push an image.
 If you are running on a local workstation, you can set ```Public network access``` to ```All networks``` or ```Selected networks``` and add your machine IP to the allowed IP list.

-1. Build and push the container image
+1. Build and push the container image.

    Run the following commands from the dist folder in your terminal: